ASTRO ROCKS: NCI Diversity Supplements and Other Awards Targeting Underrepresented Populations

 • Nicolette Taku, MD, MPhil, MPH (Resident Physician, University of Texas MD Anderson Cancer Center)

-Questions can be directed to Science@ASTRO.org.
+Questions can be directed to [email protected].

-The American Society for Radiation Oncology (ASTRO) is accredited by the Accreditation Council of Continuing Medical Education to provide continuing education to physicians.
+The American Society for Radiation Oncology (ASTRO) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Available Credit